-We are an international manufacturer and marketer of highly engineered precision components and bearings, which are integral to the manufacture and operation of most machines and mechanical systems, reduce wear to moving parts, facilitate proper power transmission and reduce damage and energy loss caused by friction.
-While we manufacture products in all major bearing categories, we focus primarily on highly technical or regulated bearing products for specialized markets that require sophisticated design, testing and manufacturing capabilities.
+We are an international manufacturer and marketer of highly engineered precision bearings and products, which are integral to the manufacture and operation of most machines, aircraft and mechanical systems, to reduce wear to moving parts, facilitate proper power transmission, reduce damage and energy loss caused by friction and control pressure and flow.
+While we manufacture products in all major categories, we focus primarily on highly technical or regulated bearing products and engineered products for specialized markets that require sophisticated design, testing and manufacturing capabilities.
 We believe our unique expertise has enabled us to garner leading positions in many of the product markets in which we primarily compete.
-We have been providing bearing solutions to our customers since 1919.
-Over the past ten years, we have broadened our end markets, products, customer base and geographic reach.
-We currently have 28 facilities of which 25 are manufacturing facilities in four countries.
+Over the past fifteen years, we have broadened our end markets, products, customer base and geographic reach.
+We currently have 37 facilities of which 33 are manufacturing facilities in five countries.

-The Bearing Industry
+The Bearing and Engineered Products Industry

-The bearing industry is a fragmented multi-billion dollar market.
-Purchasers of bearings include producers of commercial and military aerospace equipment, automotive and commercial truck manufacturers, industrial equipment and machinery manufacturers, agricultural machinery manufacturers and construction, mining and specialized equipment manufacturers.
+The bearing and engineered products industry is a fragmented multi-billion dollar market.
+Purchasers of bearings and engineered products include producers of commercial and military aircraft, submarine and vehicle equipment, oil and gas equipment and machinery manufacturers, industrial equipment and machinery manufacturers, construction machinery manufacturers and rail and train equipment manufacturers, mining and specialized equipment manufacturers.

 Demand for bearings and precision components in the diversified industrial market are influenced by growth factors in industrial machinery and equipment shipments and construction, mining, energy and general industrial activity.
 In addition, usage of existing machinery will impact aftermarket demand for replacement products.
-In the aerospace market, aging of the existing commercial aircraft fleet, new aircraft build rates along with carrier traffic growth worldwide determines demand for our bearing solutions.
-Lastly, activity in the defense market is being influenced by modernization programs necessitating spending on new equipment, as well as continued utilization of deployed equipment supporting aftermarket demand for replacement bearings and precision components.
+In the aerospace market, aging of the existing commercial aircraft fleet, new aircraft build rates along with carrier traffic growth worldwide determines demand for our solutions.
+Lastly, activity in the defense market is being influenced by modernization programs necessitating spending on new equipment, as well as continued utilization of deployed equipment supporting aftermarket demand for replacement bearings and engineered products.